tadeaspetak/santa/README.md

 > 💡 Secret Santa is a gift-exchange tradition where participants anonymously give gifts to a randomly assigned person.
 I have come to love this way of Christmas due to its promoting quality instead of quantity.

+The app enables you to define your participants and the email(s) they will be receiving.
+Once done, each `send` command randomises the gift-givers and recipients taking all preferences into account.
+Finally, it sends off the emails.

 1. Start by [setting the app up](#lets-get-you-going-)
 1. Once set up, [test and send your stealthy emails](#sending).